stephen1cowley/doubt-injection/README.md

 ## TODO
 - 5 or so different injection strings, try at T=1.0 only.
 (Aim is to find anything that improves!)
-- Create a holiday list of things I need to run (GSM8K will be required to show how performance degrades across a different task.)
-- Need *some* sort of literature review on CoT?
+- Need *some* sort of literature review on CoT/effect of temperature?
 Would be nice on background motivating that sort of stuff.
-- Also *some* mini lit review on effect of temperature across different tasks!
-- From river problem, do simple string analysis to find mentions of substrings.
-Make use of all these responses to analyse! <---- Not difficult!!!
 - THink about what I've done this term.
 What will create a high-quality, coherent, backed, reasoned, thoughtful, results-driven project?
 (Final Project report).
+- Create a holiday list of things I need to run (GSM8K will be required to show how performance degrades across a different task.) <--- By Tuesday

+### Tomorrow:
+- Collate results from overnight experiment
+- From river problem, do simple string analysis to find mentions of substrings.
+Make use of all these responses to analyse! <---- Not difficult!!!

 ## DONE
 - Cleaner that removes all machine files etc to a different folder, including chmod +x